 When/How will I get billed for everything else?

 Your Northwestern invoice will be issued through CAESAR on the normal quarterly schedule.

 For all affiliated and Northwestern programs, your Northwestern invoice will include at least your program's tuition.
 Some programs will also have room, board, and other charges billed through Northwestern, while other programs will bill you directly for these charges.
 Visit your program page for details.

 For most programs, you will also be charged the Northwestern Study Abroad Administrative Fee (SAAF).
 Northwestern programs are exempt from the SAAF.

 If you are attending an unaffiliated program, Northwestern will only bill you for the SAAF.
 All other charges should be paid directly to your program.

-9PAY is not available for summer programs or unaffiliated programs.
+The prepayment plan is not available for summer programs or unaffiliated programs.